Sign in

 Legal obligations

-You are required to complete the Census under section 77 of the Australian Education Act 2013.
-Providing Census data is an ongoing requirement for approved authorities of non-government schools.
-Failure to complete the Census on time and through the requested channel may result in a delay to recurrent funding.
+You are required to complete the census under section 77 of the Australian Education Act 2013.
+Providing census data is an ongoing requirement for approved authorities of non-government schools.
+Failure to complete the census on time and through the requested channel may result in a delay to recurrent funding.

-Continued failure to complete the Census may lead to the department varying or revoking an approved authority’s approval.
+Continued failure to complete the census may lead to the department varying or revoking an approved authority’s approval.

-Providing false or misleading Census information to the Commonwealth is a serious offence and may result in prosecution under Section 137.1 of the Criminal Code Act 1995.
+Providing false or misleading census information to the Commonwealth is a serious offence and may result in prosecution under Section 137.1 of the Criminal Code Act 1995.

 Privacy information